jmichel7/CyclotomicNumbers.jl/README.md

 returns the smallest `d` such that `d*c` has integral coefficients (thus is an algebraic integer).

-<a target='_blank' href='https://github.com/jmichel7/Cyclotomics.jl/blob/ea72841bc2eebfbd369a024320bbdc5fb68a8709/src/Cyclotomics.jl#L409-L414' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Cyclotomics.jl/blob/2e6718f5a928a88933474195c81360db75083126/src/Cyclotomics.jl#L476-L481' class='documenter-source'>source</a><br>

 <a id='Cyclotomics.galois' href='#Cyclotomics.galois'>#</a>
 **`Cyclotomics.galois`** &mdash; *Function*.

-galois(c::Cyc, n::Int) applies to c the galois automorphism   of Q(ζ_conductor(c)) raising all roots of unity to the n-th power.   n should be prime to conductor(c).
+galois(c::Cyc,n::Int) applies to c the galois automorphism   of Q(ζ_conductor(c)) raising all roots of unity to the n-th power.   n should be prime to conductor(c).

 **Examples**